 To help speed your recovery from prostate cancer, it's helpful to know about some self-care you can do at home.
 Note, however, that these are general guidelines and may not apply to every patient.
 Always follow your doctor's specific instructions for care after treatment.

-Small pieces of tape (called Steri-Strips) will remain over the incision site and may be removed 10 to 14 days after surgery.
+Small pieces of tape (called Steri-Strips), if used, may remain over the incision site and may be removed 10 to 14 days after surgery.
 The incision should be kept clean and dry for one week after surgery.
-Take sponge baths instead of showers.
+Ask your doctor when you may take a shower or bathe.

 Do not go swimming until you have discussed this with your doctor at your follow-up appointment.

 You will be given a prescription for pain relief after the procedure.
-You can also take Extra Strength Tylenol if that provides enough relief.
+You may also take Extra Strength Tylenol as directed by your doctor.
 Do not take aspirin or products containing aspirin for the first three days after the procedure.

 The area may be black and blue right after the procedure.
 This will go away in a few days.
 You may feel numbness, tingling, or discomfort.
 This is normal.